SalahPrgrmr/cv-blog/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
 # cv-blog
-Hi Everyone I am Salah Hamood And this is a first test project in Github
+Hi Everyone I am Salah Hamood / Programmer of this startup project with Canadians Team.
+All will added soon to developing on this project to be online ASAP.